wsbctechnicalblog/wsbctechnicalblog.github.io/content/flow-of-work.md

 ## Will speeding up the development make a significant impact?

-If we were to trace the time spent on handoffs (i.e., idling in the queue, waiting for the next available inspectors, reassigning the team to work on something else while they’re waiting) as well as trace the time spent on examining/inspecting the change, plus the time spent on looping back with requests to fix the discovered issues, we will notice that it tends to be of a higher order of magnitude compared to the time spent developing software.
+If we were to trace the time spent on handoffs (i.e., idling in the queue, waiting for the next available inspectors, reassigning the team to work on something else while they’re waiting) as well as trace the time spent on examining/inspecting the change, plus the time spent on looping back with requests to fix the discovered issues, we will notice that it tends to be of a higher order of magnitude larger compared to the time spent developing software.

 Since any time spent waiting in the queue is unproductive time, we should go ahead and label it as waste (waste of time).
 Waste is to be avoided, however in the current model of software development process, such waste seems unavoidable.
 Our challenge then is to try to reduce it.
 Reduce the unproductive time.